Philosophy Department Graduate Student Handbook

 Mentors should supervise the student’s progress throughout the writing process.
 Readers should be willing to read and offer feedback as needed on individual chapters or portions of the dissertation.
 The mentor and readers should provide timely feedback when requested.
 During the academic year, mentors and readers, if materials have been submitted to the readers, should provide feedback on chapters or larger drafts within a month of submission.
 The mentor (and readers, if appropriate) and the student should discuss the schedule for returning work during the summer months.
 If the feedback cannot be given within this time frame, mentors and/or readers should communicate with the student about when feedback can be expected.

 Mentors on leave should work out with the student a plan for continued involvement during the leave period.
-Readers going on leave should communicate with the student and her or his mentor about expectations of involvement during the leave period.
+Readers going on leave should communicate with the student and their mentor about expectations of involvement during the leave period.

 It is expected that faculty members who agree to participate on a reading list or dissertation proposal committee will be involved for the duration of the project.
-If a faculty member must withdraw from the committee due to unforeseeable circumstances, he or she will give notice to the graduate student as early as possible and consult with the Director of Graduate Studies or Department Chair.
+If a faculty member must withdraw from the committee due to unforeseeable circumstances, they will give notice to the graduate student as early as possible and consult with the Director of Graduate Studies or Department Chair.

 Dissertating students, for their part, should remain in contact with their mentors and readers, respond to communications and feedback for revisions in a timely manner, and keep mentors and readers informed of any needed alterations to the working timeline or target completion date.